Why Campaign Studio Appeals to Marketers

 How?
 I’ll show you.
 We’ll look at a few of my favorite Campaign Studio features and explore how each one helps my job feel like less work.

 Without a doubt, Campaign Builder is one of the best tools in my marketing arsenal.
 I love seeing a marketing automation plan come to life visually.
 With Campaign Builder, it’s like using a whiteboard to map goals and journeys.
 When I show a campaign outline to non-marketers, they can understand it without explanation.

 I have the ability to set and label each step and action, so whatever internal naming conventions I prefer, the tool can accommodate and adapt to my changes.
-There’s no need to follow strict rules associated with an ESP (Email Service Provider), I have the freedom to design any flow I like.
-I’ll regularly drag and drop and re-name and “jump-to” and make as many connections as needed until my campaign automation looks like a map of the London Tube.
-As my martech stack grows, I have luckily had the peace of mind that my marketing automation platform can handle updates and integrate rather than create more steps to process.
+There’s no need to follow strict rules associated with an email service provider (ESP); I have the freedom to design any flow I like.
+I’ll regularly drag-and-drop, rename, jump-to, and make as many connections as needed until my campaign automation resembles the London Tube.
+As my martech stack grows, I have peace of mind knowing that my marketing automation platform (MAP) can handle updates and integrations rather than create more steps to process.

-I can set emails to drip at specified intervals, and ask the system to make decisions in real time based on the customers' path or behavior.
+I can set emails to drip at specified intervals and ask the system to make decisions in real time based on the customers' path or behavior.
 Maybe I have contacts who need to add a payment method or update their communication preferences — Campaign Builder’s options allow me to personalize messages based on different decisions.
-Plus, I can execute more than just email!
-For instance, Campaign Builder allows me to send SMS messages, social media messages, perform webhooks, and more!
+Plus, I can execute more than just email.
+Campaign Builder allows me to send SMS and social media messages, as well as perform webhooks, and more!

 There are four basic steps for creating a Focus Item: